tubs-eis/NanoController/README.md

 ### Configuring the Environment

 1. In `sim/init_tools`, define the necessary actions to set up your **Mentor QuestaSim** environment for VHDL/SystemC co-simulation.
+2. In `fpga_arty/init_tools`, define the necessary actions to set up your **Xilinx Vivado** environment for FPGA synthesis and implementation of the FPGA-optimized *NanoSoftController* variant.
+If you want to use the reference target (Artix-7 FPGA, Digilent Arty-A7 development board), make sure your Vivado installation has the Digilent board files installed (https://digilent.com/reference/programmable-logic/guides/install-board-files).

 ### Verifying the Environment Configuration